St Sampson's Square: Layout and architecture

-The square is largely surrounded by buildings, with roads leading from its four corners: Feasegate leading from the southern corner, Davygate from the western, Finkle Street from the northern, and both Silver Street and Church Street from the eastern.
-Parliament Street leads south-east, and its broad entrance occupies half of the south-eastern side of the square.
-In addition, two snickelways connect to the square: Nether Hornpot Lane from the northern corner, and Three Cranes Lane from the middle of the north-eastern side.
+The square is largely enclosed by buildings, with streets leading from each of its four corners: Feasegate from the southern corner, Davygate from the western, Finkle Street from the northern, and both Silver Street and Church Street from the eastern.
+Parliament Street leads south-east, its broad entrance occupying much of the south-eastern side.
+Two snickelways also connect to the square: Nether Hornpot Lane from the northern corner, and Three Cranes Lane from the middle of the north-eastern side.

-The north-western side of the square is dominated by Brown's department store, which was built in 1905, replacing several timber-framed houses.
-Further along, numbers 5 and 6 date from the 18th-century, and number 7 from the 16th-century.
-On the north-east side, the Roman Bath pub is noted for the remains of a Roman bath in its cellar, operated as a tourist attraction.
-The 18th-century Three Cranes Inn is the other surviving pub on the square, while number 12 is also listed.
-On the south-east side, 13 and 14 St Sampson's Square, and 15 St Sampson's Square are listed.
-On the south-west side, numbers 1 and 2 are listed, as is Melrose House at number 3, all 18th-century buildings.
+The north-western side is dominated by Brown's department store, built in 1905 to replace several timber-framed houses.
+The square contains numerous listed buildings: No. 5 and No. 6 date from the 18th century, and No. 7 is probably 16th-century in origin.
+On the north-east side, the Roman Bath pub at No. 9 incorporates the remains of a Roman bath in its cellar, operated as a tourist attraction.
+The mid-18th-century Three Cranes at No. 11 is the other surviving pub on the square; and No. 12 is also listed.
+On the south-east side, Nos.
+13 and 14, and No. 15 are separately listed.
+On the south-west side, No. 1 and No. 2 are separately listed, as is Melrose House at No. 3; all 18th-century buildings.